apollodaniel/StreetFighterChampionship/README.md

 # Street Fighter Championship

-This is a street fighter championship app.\n
+This is a street fighter championship app.

-It helps friends to play using 3 characters\nand it let the players know who won all rounds.
+It helps friends to play using 3 characters

+and it let the players know who won all rounds.